slatedocs/slate/source/includes/administration/_organizations.md

 ### Delete password policy
 `DELETE /organizations/:id/password_policy`

 Delete a password policy for an organization.
 Root reseller organization will not be able to delete its password policy.
-A reseller sub-organization can delete its password policy
+A reseller sub-organization can delete its password policy.

 ```shell
 # Delete an organization